Do you know which is the simplest but most overlooked method to unlock your creative thinking and generate a stream of ideas?

 I have tested the push & pull method for many months now, and I have to say that boredom makes miracles sometimes.

 When the entire environment around me fills with nothing, and I mean NOTHING, my brain tries to find an escape.
 But for this to happen, I need to shut down all my devices, put them out of reach, and force myself to remain in a place without external stimuli for at least 10 minutes.

 What taught me to stay still, in the beginning, was meditation.
 And even if it is not necessary, it is not hard either.

 You just have to wait, remember things, and think about what you learned in the past days.
 Magnetic memories will show up if there was something.
 And if there wasn’t, you will be astonished by the creative power of your brain.

-If you enjoyed the article, subscribe to my weekly newsletter.
+If you enjoyed the article and would like more creativity tips, subscribe to my monthly newsletter.